New NZ Citizenship Test 2027: What Applicants Need to Know

 If you are on a New Zealand resident visa, your citizenship eligibility clock is already ticking.
 Understanding how the new test requirement intersects with your residency timeline is important.
 New Zealand Shores can confirm whether you are on track and help you plan your application ahead of the late 2027 implementation.

-Reach out to our team at [email protected] or visit www.newzealandshores.com to request a free eligibility assessment.
+Reach out to our team at [email protected] to discuss your citizenship application.

 Study Resources and Implementation Timeline